 Installing GDB Multiarch

 The final package needed is the GDB Multiarch package.
 This is a build of GDB that supports multiple architectures, not just the native one for your machine.
-This is needed if you want to debug the non-native binaries.
-Without it, GDB will assume that the code is the same as our native system and it will fail to understand the non-native binary.
-The following commands can be used to install this package in Kali Linux.
+This is needed if you want to debug non-native binaries.
+Without it, GDB will assume that the code matches your native system and will fail to understand the non-native binary.
+The following command can be used to install this package in Kali Linux.

 sudo apt update && sudo apt install gdb-multiarch